What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 “My applesauce was too thin.
 What did I do wrong?
 And how can I fix runny applesauce?“

-You may have added too much water when you cooked your apples for canning applesauce.
+You may have added too much water when you cooked your apples.
 You only need a small amount.
 1 cup is if you have a nice full pot, so you might try 1/2 cup next time.
 Or if you don’t have many apples, you can go even less.
 The goal is that you have enough moisture so you don’t burn the bottom.
 You can also leave off the lid so it doesn’t collect moisture from the steam.

 Add sugar to taste.
 This will depend on the sweetness of the apple you chose.
 I try for as little sugar as possible, sometimes none.
 (Yes, canning applesauce with no sugar is okay too.)
 Go ahead and taste it, and then add sugar if you think it needs more.